jasprafka/5801_p4/README.md

 4. Strip line comments
 5. Select lines
 6. Show selected lines
-7. Create Tuple
+7. Create problem
-8. Get Tuples
+8. Show created problems
+9. Input students number
+0. show the number of students
 ```
-The user can input numbers 1-8 to make a choice.
+The user can input numbers 1-0 to make a choice.

 ## -- How to run the testing Suite --
 This software package uses the python `unittest` library for testing.
 The testing files included are `SourceAnnotatorTest.py` and `PpalmsTest.py`.